eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/operation-view/provider.md

 Each mapping will then be presented by its own endpoint (= graph).
 Each graph usually corresponds to a use case role, such as the OEM providing telematics data for vehicle components in a Behaviour Twin Prognosis.
 The use case role will determine the ontology concepts which the use case participant may need to provide/map or consume in its skills.
 In the following example, we map an existing datalake schema with telematics data to the [Reliablity Ontology](https://w3id.org/catenax/ontology/reliability), the [Vehicle Ontology](https://w3id.org/catenax/ontology/vehicle), the [Common (Dataspace) Ontology](https://w3id.org/catenax/ontology/common) and the [Core (Meta) Ontology](https://w3id.org/catenax/ontology/core) - all being part of the [Complete (Merged) Ontology](https://w3id.org/catenax/ontology).

 The below mapping resource is written in the [OBDA Mapping Definition Language](https://ontop-vkg.org/tutorial/mapping/).
-Note that the network interface is not supposed to be public (hence we do not use authentication there), but should only be visible to the [Agent Plane](agent_edc).
+Note that the network interface is not supposed to be public (hence authentication is not used there), but should only be visible to the [Agent Plane](agent_edc).

 ```yaml
 my-provider-agent: